Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ## <kbd>Awards</kbd>

-  * 2023.06 &emsp;&ensp;Top 10 Graduates with a Postgraduate Degree of the University
+  * 2023.06 &emsp;&ensp;Nop 10 Graduates with a Postgraduate Degree of the University
   &emsp;&ensp;&emsp;&ensp;&emsp;&ensp;&emsp;Southern University of Science and Technology, Shenzhen, China

   * 2023.05 &emsp;&ensp;Top 10 Graduates with a Postgraduate Degree of the School of Science,